lustre-labs/lustre/pages/hints/attributes-vs-properties.md

 For SVG elements, you often cannot use properties at all (they are typically read-only) and must *always* use attributes.

-Conversely, if you're using Lustre's components and wrote your `on_attribute_change` decoders in a way that did not anticipate receiving strings you may find that only properties work as you intended (the [decipher](https://hexdocs.pm/decipher/decipher.html) package can help you decode number-like strings and booleans from attributes.)

 ## Other resources

 Here are some other resources from around the Web that you might also find useful: